 Transylvania to Magadan

-Our partner church minister and friend, Zsolt Solymosi and a former student, who happens to be an ace mechanic, have embarked on an overland trip from Cluj, Romania, to Magadan, in the far reaches of Siberia and then back.
-They will cover thousands of miles in 77 days.
-Their vehicle is a refurbished and beefed up Toyota Land Cruiser to handle the sometimes primitive roads.
-As of July 6, they have traveled over 4000 miles and are now in Kazakhstan.
-Zsolt is posting daily on the Facebook page entitled Transylvania to Magadan.
-Go check it out and let him know you are following him.
+Our partner church minister and friend, Zsolt Solymosi and a former student, who happens to be an ace mechanic, embarked on an overland trip from Cluj, Romania, to Magadan, in the far reaches of Siberia and then back.
+They covered thousands of miles in 77 days.
+Their vehicle was a refurbished and beefed up Toyota Land Cruiser to handle the sometimes primitive roads.
+They traveled over 4000 miles and are now back home.
+Zsolt posted daily on the Facebook page entitled Transylvania to Magadan.
+Go check it out and let him know how you enjoyed the travelogue.
 The hundreds of photos are amazing!
-Below is one of Zsolt and new Kazakhstani friends with his car in the background, as well as a photo showing that he’s taking time to have some fun in Uzbekistan.

 CELEBRATE OUR UNITARIAN ROOTS!